LabyKreative/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A command that finds all empty files and directories in the current directory and all sub directories.
 A script that lists all the files with a .gif.
 A script that decodes acrostics that use the first letter of each line.
+A script that parses web servers logs in TSV format.